EspressoAdvice.comUpdated April 2026

 Component failure - Eventually, heating elements burn out from overworking.
 Blocked passages cause pumps to strain.
 Valves stick or leak.

 A machine that dies from scale buildup isn't "broken" - it's been killed by preventable maintenance neglect.
 Descaling every few months prevents all of this.
+If you're buying used, scale history is one of the first things to check — see our used espresso machine guide for what to look for.

 How often to descale